What is the purpose of the Johns Hopkins Clinical Research Scholars program?

 What is the timetable for applications and selection?

-Applications are evaluated by a 15-member multidisciplinary selection committee based on prior training, research, and commitment to a clinical research career, as well as potential to excel.
-Reviews take place in January, selected candidates interviewed in February and candidates will be notified of their status in early March.
+Applications are evaluated by a multidisciplinary selection committee based on prior training, research, and commitment to a clinical research career, as well as potential to excel.
+Reviews will take place in mid-to-late January, selected candidates will likely be interviewed in February and candidates will be notified of their status by mid-March.
 Applicants not selected to interview are removed from consideration and will not be waitlisted.

 How many Clinical Research Scholars will be selected?